atile4/atile4/README.md

 He/him

-Currently working on UCI Major Comparison Web App and anything databases.
+Currently working on Todo App and learning React FIrebase.

 Drafting ideas for scraping, EDA, and Firebase projects.